How to become an adoptive or foster parent

 We work with you to complete a standardized assessment (also called a homestudy).
-You also need to attend 30 hours of training prior to being approved.
-The standardized assessment also includes obtaining references, completing a police record check and a medical report.
-When we are completing your assessment, we take into consideration that your past may not define who you are today.
+You also need to attend or complete online 30 hours of training prior to being approved.
+The standardized assessment also includes obtaining references, completing a police record check and a medical report, as well as other documentation.
+When we are completing your assessment, we know that things that happened in your past may not define who you are today.

 Once you are approved, you are assigned a worker who directly supports you in your journey.
 This worker will support your family when you have a placement and will let you know about any training that might be available.

 If you are fostering a child, you will receive a daily, non-taxable reimbursement for the living expenses of each child or youth placed in your home.
-Many other expenses are also covered such as clothing, medical and dental costs, school supplies and recreation fees.
+Many other expenses are also covered such as clothing, and medical and dental costs.

 If you are adopting, a subsidy may be available to assist in meeting the child or youth’s needs.